music-suite/music-suite/docs/src/User-Guide.md

 keySignatureDuring (1.5 <-> 2) (key db major) $ pseq [db,eb,f]
 ```

+Part-specific key signatures are not supported, but transposing instruments will always use the correct relative key signature.

 ## Time signatures

 Time signatures are represented by the `TimeSignature` type.
 It is an instance of `Fractional`, meaning that you can use fractional literals to define it.